JoeLew709500/CI-Project-1/README.md

 Feature | Desired Outcome | Pass / Fail
 --- | --- | ---
-Website logo/title | Takes you to index.html on hover back ground colour changes to white and text to red | Pass Home button | Takes you to index.html on hover back ground colour changes to white and text to red | Pass Six Nations button | Takes you to six-nations.html on hover back ground colour changes to white and text to red | Pass Team button | Takes you to team.html on hover back ground colour changes to white and text to red | Pass Sign-up button | Takes you to sign-up.html on hover back ground colour changes to white and text to red | Pass
+Website logo/title | Takes you to index.html on hover background colour changes to white and text to red | Pass Home button | Takes you to index.html on hover background colour changes to white and text to red | Pass Six Nations button | Takes you to six-nations.html on hover background colour changes to white and text to red | Pass Team button | Takes you to team.html on hover background colour changes to white and text to red | Pass Sign-up button | Takes you to sign-up.html on hover background colour changes to white and text to red | Pass

 #### Home Page
 Feature | Desired Outcome | Pass / Fail